-Our Champions include practitioners, academics, researchers, consultants, service providers, or representatives from membership organisations and professional bodies, all with extensive experience in the theory and practice of employee engagement.
+Our thinkers and doers include practitioners, academics, researchers, consultants, service providers, or representatives from membership organisations and professional bodies, all with extensive experience in the theory and practice of employee engagement.

 They support employee engagement practitioners and leaders across the UK by providing insight, evidence, ideas, advice and experience on a range of engagement topics.
 They may have specific areas of expertise such as Leadership and Coaching, Wellbeing, Employee Voice and Innovation to name a few.

-These experienced Champions are led by our Thought and Action Steering Group.
+These experienced people are led by our Thought and Action Steering Group.

 Their activities include:

 - Positive advocacy and support for the Engage for Success movement

 - Contributing to discussions on specific engagement topics, providing insight and latest thinking where appropriate